Divorce & Separation

 Is it possible to separate formally rather than getting a divorce?

 Yes, a separation agreement can be made.
 The agreement will set out what happens to all the matrimonial assets such as your home and any savings or investments and includes pension funds and life insurance policies.
-Your spouse would have to agree to this and there are some restrictions on what can be dealt with in a separation agreement.
+Your partner would have to agree to this and there are some restrictions on what can be dealt with in a separation agreement.

 How long does it take to get a divorce?